Jones3D-The-Infernal-Engine/Documentation/cog/thing.md

   The [puppet submode](../pup.md#sub-mode-state-table) number.

  **Return**
   If `submode` is playing 1 is returned, otherwise 0.
-On error -1 is returned
+On error -1 is returned.